-The researchers of the Stevens Institute of Technology work on a low-cost, portable device that could halve the number of unnecessary biopsies and provide dermatologists and other frontline doctors with immediate access to lab tests on melanoma, the ever-increasing malignant skin cancer.
+The researchers of the Stevens Institute of Technology They are working on a portable, low-cost device that could halve the number of unnecessary biopsies and give dermatologists and other front-line doctors immediate access to laboratory tests for melanoma, the malignant skin cancer that is seeing ever-increasing numbers.

-"We don't intend to eliminate biopsies," he said Negar Tavassolian, director of the bio-electromagnetism laboratory.
-"We just want to provide doctors with additional tools and help them make better decisions."
+“We don't want to eliminate biopsies,” he said Negar Tavassolian, director of the Bio-electromagnetism Laboratory.
+“We just want to give doctors additional tools and help them make better decisions.”

 The team's device uses millimeter wave imaging, the same technology used in airport security scanners, to scan a patient's skin.

-Because healthy tissue absorbs millimeter wave radiation differently from cancerous tissue, it is theoretically possible to spot a melanoma by comparing the rays reflected by the skin.
-To put this technology into practice, the researchers used algorithms to integrate data obtained from many different antennas into a single ultra-high-bandwidth image, reducing noise and allowing even the smallest tumors to be quickly identified by scanning each mole. and imperfection.
+Because healthy tissue absorbs millimeter wave radiation differently than cancerous tissue, it is theoretically possible to spot a melanoma by comparing the rays reflected by the skin.
+To put this technology into practice, the researchers used algorithms to integrate the data obtained from numerous different antennas into a single ultra-high bandwidth image, reducing noise and allowing them to quickly identify even the smallest tumors, scanning every mole and imperfection.

 The team, led by Dr. Amir Mirbeik, used a portable version of their technology to examine 71 patients in a real-life scenario.
 Result?
 The method can accurately distinguish benign and malignant lesions in seconds.